laminlabs/lamin-blog/docs/perturbench.md

 `*` These authors contributed equally.

-Ishita & Altana curated the datasets, scripts, and notebooks with LaminDB.
+Ishita & Altana performed the computational work.

 Sunny & Yan advised on the project.
 Yan developed the original curation notebooks & scripts together with the authors of the original publication.